Skip to navigation Skip to content

 • child maintenance orders

 • other maintenance liabilities where a periodic amount is not specified.
-For example, payments for insurance, medical or dental costs, as they arise
+E.g., payments for insurance, medical or dental costs, as they arise

 An overseas order, agreement or assessment may contain both registrable and non-registrable amounts.